chingchenms/llvm/docs/Coroutines.rst

 with an address of the enclosing function.

 .. note::
-  Since `coro.init` intrinsic is not lowered until late optimizer passes, `fnaddr` argument can be used to distinguish between `coro.init` that describes a structure of a pre-split coroutine or a `coro.init` belonging to a post-split coroutine that was inlined into a different function.
+  Since `coro.begin` intrinsic is not lowered until late optimizer passes, `fnaddr` argument can be used to distinguish between `coro.begin` that describes a structure of a pre-split coroutine or a `coro.begin` belonging to a post-split coroutine that was inlined into a different function.

 Semantics:
 """"""""""

-Depending on the alignment requirements of the objects in the coroutine frame and/or on the codegen compactness reasons the pointer returned from `coro.init` may be at offset to the `%mem` argument.
+Depending on the alignment requirements of the objects in the coroutine frame and/or on the codegen compactness reasons the pointer returned from `coro.begin` may be at offset to the `%mem` argument.
 (This could be beneficial if instructions that express relative access to data can be more compactly encoded with small positive and negative offsets).

-Frontend should emit exactly one `coro.init` intrinsic per coroutine.
+Frontend should emit exactly one `coro.begin` intrinsic per coroutine.
 It should appear prior to `coro.fork`_ intrinsic.

-.. _coro.delete:
+.. _coro.free:

-'llvm.coro.delete' Intrinsic
+'llvm.coro.free' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ::

-  declare i8* @llvm.coro.delete(i8* %frame)
+  declare i8* @llvm.coro.free(i8* %frame)

 Overview:
 """""""""

-The '``llvm.coro.delete``' intrinsic returns a pointer to a block of memory where coroutine frame is stored or `null` if the allocation of the coroutine frame was elided.
+The '``llvm.coro.free``' intrinsic returns a pointer to a block of memory where coroutine frame is stored or `null` if the allocation of the coroutine frame was elided.